junosuarez/tracery/README.md

     // => true
 ```

+A Collection assumes keys are strings (like JavaScript objects).

 ### typed arrays

 We can specify that a property should be an array with any number of elements, all of a given type like so: